fzyzcjy/flutter_convenient_test/README.md

 ### Raw logs

 Tap "Raw Logs" in the right panel to see raw outputs of a test.

+### Header panel

+Following is a brief description of the functionalities of each button in the header panel.

+* Run All: Run all tests below
+* Halt: Stop the currently running worker
+* Interactive Mode: Enter "interactive mode" (described above)
+* Reload Info: Reload test metadata such as the group names and test names
+* Reconnect VM: Connect to the Dart VM of the worker app
+* Load Report: Load and display a report generated when `SaveReport` toggle is enabled or run within CI/headless mode
+* Golden Diff Page: Enter the golden diff page (described above)

+Following are about the toggles:

+* Isolation: Whether to enable "isolation mode" (described above)
+* UpdateGoldens: Whether to update the golden files on the disk, similar to `--update-goldens` flag in a traditional Flutter test
+* Retry: When a test fails, whether to retry (and mark as flaky), or directly mark it failed
+* SaveReport: Whether to save logs to a report file, such that it can be visualized later via "Load Report"
+* Hover: When hovering the action log panel, whether highlight the hovered entry and immediately show related information
+* AutoJump: Whether to jump to newly received action entries
+* AutoExpand: Whether to expand and collapse automatically for the newly received test and action entries

 ## Tutorial: Run examples